 Outstanding cool season production

 Captain CSP yields significantly more through the cool season period as shown in the graph below.
-Plantains vary hugely in winter growth, as you can see in the photo below.
+Plantains vary hugely in winter growth, as is clearly visible in the photo at the bottom of this page.

 Reduced N Leaching

-Initial investigations indicate that plantain can mitigate N leaching via a number of mechanisms, including direct activities on soil N mineralisation and direct uptake of N through growth.
-The greater cool season activity of Captain CSP will enhance both of these mechanisms when it is most needed, as N leaching mainly happens when soils are wet through the late autumn, winter and early spring.
+Initial investigations indicate that plantain can mitigate N leaching via a number of mechanisms, including: enhancing animal water intake, direct activities on soil N mineralisation, and direct uptake of N through growth.
+The greater cool season activity of Captain CSP will enhance all of these mechanisms when it is most needed, as N leaching mainly happens when soils are wet through the late autumn, winter and early spring.

 Captain CSP (centre) showing its significant cool season yield advantage over other cultivars on 30 July at Courtenay 190m ASL.